datanav/docs/technical/zohocrm-hubspot.rst

 ZohoCRM Deal to Hubspot Deal
 ----------------------------
-When a HubSpot Deal has a 100% probability of beeing sold, it  will be synchronized with a Hubspot Deal.
+Every ZohoCRM Deal will be synchronized with a Hubspot Deal.

 Once a link between a ZohoCRM Deal and a Hubspot Deal is established, it will keep in sync between the two systems, regardless of where it is edited.